GAMEDAY: BARRACUDA AT ROADRUNNERS

 FAMILIAR FACES: Roadrunners forward Andrew Agozzino, defensemen Robbie Russo and Montana Oneybuchi, and assistant coach Zack Stortini are all Barracuda alumni.
 In 2023–24, Agozzino served as the Barracuda’s captain, setting, at the time, the franchise record for points (61) and goals (26) in a single campaign.

-MUST BE THE MONEY: Despite missing Wednesday’s game due to illness—and three of his team’s last seven—Sharks 2023 first-round pick Quentin Musty is tied for sixth in AHL rookie scoring (24), third in assists (16), tied for second in power-play goals (6), and second in power-play points (13).
+MUST BE THE MONEY: Sharks 2023 first-round pick Quentin Musty is tied for sixth in AHL rookie scoring (24), tied for third in assists (16), tied for second in power-play goals (6), and second in power-play points (13).

-YOU CAN DO IT: Among AHL defensemen, second-year blueliner Luca Cagnoni is tied for second in power-play goals (3), tied for sixth in points (21), tied for fourth in power-play assists (9), and tied for fifth in goals (5).
+YOU CAN DO IT: Among AHL defensemen, second-year blueliner Luca Cagnoni is tied for second in power-play goals (3), tied for fifth in points (21), tied for fourth in power-play assists (9), and tied for fifth in goals (5).
 Last season, as a rookie, Cagnoni led the league in power-play points (32) and ranked among the top five in both power-play goals (10) and assists (22).
 He finished in the top six among defensemen in goals (14), points (49), and assists (35), earning AHL All-Rookie Team honors.
-Saturday marks his 100th professional game.

 LUCAS LIGHTNING: Among AHL defensemen, Lucas Carlsson is tied for second in goals (8) and tied for second in power-play goals (3).
 The two-time AHL All-Star led all AHL defensemen in goals (20) during the 2022–23 season with the Charlotte Checkers.